 Back in February 2019, the only named plaintiff in the lawsuit, Pat Connolly, asked the City Council via email to consider installing a sidewalk on the nearby Harkins Avenue instead of on Sharon Road.

-In a statement made on behalf of his clients, attorney Ryan Patterson, who represents the group of residents who filed the lawsuit, said that his clients are "a group of neighbors who will be harmed by the city’s decision" and that they "were forced to file a lawsuit challenging the city’s illegal approval of the sidewalk plan."
+In a statement made on behalf of his clients, attorney Ryan Patterson, who represents the group of residents that filed the lawsuit, said his clients are "a group of neighbors who will be harmed by the city's decision" and that they "were forced to file a lawsuit challenging the city's illegal approval of the sidewalk plan."

-"We hope the city will reconsider its decision and adopt a context-sensitive solution for each 'complete streets'” project," he added.
+"We hope the city will reconsider its decision and adopt a context-sensitive solution for each 'complete streets' project," he added.